andrewblackmon/culture/benefits.md

 **Culture initiatives**

 In support of empowering people to show up as their best, we roll out different initiatives that help to reinforce our cultural ideals.
-You can check out a list of our current culture initiatives here: https://docs.google.com/a/theblacktux.com/document/d/1WsGpyiGWMF71KqwpSVu2rXQT--crjVZ--GBzclX_Mp8/edit?usp=sharing
+You can check out a list of our current culture initiatives [here](https://docs.google.com/a/theblacktux.com/document/d/1WsGpyiGWMF71KqwpSVu2rXQT--crjVZ--GBzclX_Mp8/edit?usp=sharing)

 **Trainings and classes**